+Even though there is significant empirical evidence that data selection and task order plays a vital role for any learned algorithm, modern deep continual learning seems to pay little attention to a careful experimental design.
 Out of the numerous works of the previous review, less than a handful of works consider the question of task order at all.
 The rest remains in the comfort of benchmark datasets, where the classes are split and introduced in sequence for continual learning according to a class id that often just reflects an alphabetic ordering.
 However, there is no rigorous investigation of the effect of task order.
-Two out of the four works that examine task order \cite{Serra2018,Isele2018} only randomize the order across multiple experimental repetitions to obtain an average performance estimate.
-The other two \cite{DeLange2019, Javed2018} follow this practice, but go even further and make the statement that task ordering has minimal influence towards continual learning methods.
+Two out of the four works that examine task order \citep{Serra2018,Isele2018} only randomize the order across multiple experimental repetitions to obtain an average performance estimate.
+The other two \citep{DeLange2019, Javed2018} follow this practice, but go even further and make the statement that task ordering has minimal influence towards continual learning methods.
 We will later demonstrate that this is obviously not the case, and can simply be attributed to the experimentation being a narrow trial of five randomly obtained orderings without any attached semantics.
 When selecting tasks from the overall pool of available data according to their similarity or dissimilarity with the already observed data distribution, we will observe a major divergence of obtained results.

 Whether or not having access to all future tasks in order to select an ideal order is unrealistic in real-world continual learning scenarios, we believe task ordering to be an imperative factor that should be considered when designing our benchmarks to further our understanding.
-In particular, we note that a very common practice to reduce the computational cost of incrementally learning large scale datasets such as ImageNet \cite{Russakovsky2015} is to extract subsets \cite{Rebuffi2017,Wu2019,DeLange2019,Park2019}.
-The main problematic here is that selecting e.g. 50 or a 100 from a larger pool of 1000 classes heavily influences the achievable result and using random selection mechanisms essentially renders works unreproducible. \\
+In particular, we note that a very common practice to reduce the computational cost of incrementally learning large scale datasets such as ImageNet \citep{Russakovsky2015} is to extract subsets \citep{Rebuffi2017,Wu2019,DeLange2019,Park2019}.
+The main problem here is that selecting e.g. 50 from a larger pool of 1000 classes heavily influences the achievable result and using random selection mechanisms can essentially render works unreproducible. \\

-\emph{\textbf{Forgotten lesson 5:} Parameter and architecture growth are not distinct methods to address any particular challenge such as catastrophic forgetting.
-They are at the core of the learning process.}